phyleria/Songy/README.md

 ## Songy 🎵
-I'm trying something new, a push to get more into songwriting and producing song so this site is my first step in trying.
+I'm trying something new, a push to get more into songwriting and producing music, and this site is a step towards that.

 ## Getting Started